Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Introduction

 \section{Introduction}

-In this paper, we consider a class of plane curves in CAGD called {\em log-aesthetic curves} (LAC) and their generalization called {\em quasi aesthetic curves} (qAC), and present a new mathematical characterization based on the theory of integrable systems and similarity geometry.
+In this paper, we consider a class of plane curves in computer aided geometric design called the {\em log-aesthetic curves} (LAC) and their generalization called the {\em quasi aesthetic curves} (qAC), and present a new mathematical characterization based on the theory of integrable systems and similarity geometry.
 We then construct the discrete analogue of LAC and qAC within the above-mentioned framework, which gives a new implementation of LAC and qAC with a sound mathematical background as discrete curves.

-In the previous paper \cite{IKMSSS_CAGD:2018}, we have announced the similarity geometric framework of LAC and qAC, where these curves have been characterized by the {\em stationary integrable flow} of plane curves preserving the turning angle.
-More precisely, the evolution of the curves is governed by the curvature which is characterized by the stationary solutions of an integrable nonlinear partial differential equation arising from the geometric setting.
-In addition, we have introduced a fairing energy functional and formulated LAC and qAC in terms of a variational principle.
+In the previous paper \cite{IKMSSS_CAGD:2018}, we have announced the similarity geometric framework of the LAC and the qAC, where these curves have been characterized as the invariant curves under the integrable flow on the plane curves preserving the similarity arc length.
+More precisely, the evolution of the curves is governed by the similarity curvature which is characterized by the stationary solutions of integrable nonlinear partial differential equation arising from the geometric setting.
+In addition, we have introduced a fairing energy functional and formulated the LAC and the qAC in terms of a variational principle.
 Here, we first present a detailed account of those results.

-Secondly, we construct the discrete analogue of LAC and qAC based on the above formalism, where these curves are characterized by the stationary discrete integrable flow of discrete plane curves preserving the turning angle.
+Secondly, we construct a discrete analogue of the LAC and the qAC based on the above formulation, where these curves are characterized as the invariant discrete curves under the discrete integrable flow on discrete plane curves preserving the similarity arc length.
 We then introduce a discrete fairing functional and formulate these discrete curves in terms of a discrete variational principle.
 The discrete curves obtained in this manner are not na\"ive approximations of the original LAC and qAC but admit their own natural geometric characterization.

-Finally, we give an implementation of discrete LAC and qAC obtained above for given endpoints and associated tangent vectors.
-One of the advantages of discrete LAC for practical purposes is that the computation time to generate them is much faster than that for numerical discretization of LAC because we do not have to perform numerical integration to calculate their shapes and only require coarse summation.
+Finally, we give an implementation of generation method of the discrete LAC obtained above for given endpoints and associated tangent vectors.
+We consider the cases of the discrete LAC without/with an inflection (``$C$-shaped'' / ``$S$-shaped'').
+We note that the discrete LAC based on the similarity geometry gives a kind of self-adaptive mesh discretization of the LAC, since we have dense points where the curvature is large and coarse points where the curvature is small.